timmycodes88/router-pro/README.md

 - These are at the bottom of the Route File and the Type Doc of the main data is at the Top of the File

-### 1. Import your Data Hook and Populate your page
+### 1. Import your usePage Hook and Populate your page

 - Destructure when possible to make the code cleaner
 - Setup state's default value to the data from the Hook (see newPreferences state in Profile.js)

-### 2. Import the Actions Hook and add functionality to your page
+### 2. Import your usePageActions Hook and add functionality to your page

 - Note that with both of these hooks, they can be used anywhere within the page so avoid prop drilling and just use the hooks where they are needed